Cloud-NC-Engineering-Thailand/aws-real-production-network-demo/README.md

 This repository contains a Terraform configuration for provisioning an AWS Real Production Networking.
 The configuration is split across multiple files for better organization and separation of concerns.

 ## Prerequisites
-- Terraform installed (version 1.0.0 or newer)
+- Terraform v1.5.7 or newer.
-- AWS CLI installed and configured with necessary credentials
+- AWS CLI configured with the necessary credentials.
+- Appropriate IAM permissions to create and manage the specified resources.

 ## Structure